 The artist is immediately present in the body prints of David Hammons, Jim Hodge’s transfer prints made with his own saliva and Despina Isaia’s delicate weave of her hair.
 Marina Abramović washes a skeleton in her meditation on the trauma of genocide and the amnesia of society.
 Other artists on show include John Bock, Sarah Lucas and Sue Williams.

-Keeping it Real is part of the Whitechapel Gallery’s ongoing programme providing a platform for important but rarely seen public and private art collections to wider audiences.
+Keeping it Real is part of the Gallery’s ongoing programme providing a platform for important but rarely seen public and private collections.

 List of Artists:

 Act 1: The Corporeal (10 June–5 September 2010) Marina Abramovic, John Bock, Louise Bourgeois, Marcel Duchamp, Jimmie Durham, Robert Gober, David Hammons, Jim Hodges, Despina Isaia, Sherrie Levine, Sarah Lucas, Kiki Smith, Paul Thek, Sue Williams.